 “The wildfires I see now aren’t the same wildfires I saw 10 to 15 years ago.
 They’re a different beast.” – Dr. Mathieu Bourbonnais, The Future of Wildfire

-However, some fire is essential for the maintenance of healthy forests.
+Some fire is essential for the maintenance of healthy forests

 While the megafires seen within the past decade are unprecedented in their scale and intensity, fire still plays an important role in forest health and renewal.
 It removes dry, woody debris from the forest floor that can fuel more intense blazes.
 It also clears the way for renewed plant growth, supporting forest rejuvenation and overall health.